-The 2010 Option Plan enables the Board to grant New Options.
-The Board believes that New Options align the interests of executive officers (including the NEOs) with the interests of shareholders by creating a strong link between NEO compensation and the creation of shareholder value.
+The Stock Option Plan enables the Board to grant New Options.
+The Board believes that New Options align the interests of executive officers (including the NEOs) with the interests of Shareholders by creating a strong link between NEO compensation and the creation of shareholder value.

-LTI Value and Composition
+LTI Value

 In determining the recommended value and the associated number of New Options, RSUs and PSUs to be granted to each NEO, the Compensation Committee takes into consideration several factors, including scope of responsibility, ability to affect shareholder value, the individual's historic and recent performance, the value of equity awards granted by the Peer Group to executive officers who have similar positions to those held by the NEOs, as well as the resulting total direct compensation of those NEOs.
 Previous grants are not generally taken into account when determining the value of grants made in any given year.
-In 2013, the targeted annual long term incentive ("LTI", as defined below) mix for NEOs changed from 65% of the value in the form of Options and 35% in the form of RSUs (used in 2012) to 50% of the value in the form of Options, 35% in the form of PSUs, and 15% in the form of TSUs.
-In 2014, the targeted annual LTI Mix for NEOs remained unchanged from 2013, with the exception that no TSU grants were made in 2014.